James Regan (hurler)

 James Regan (born 7 February 1991) is an Irish sportsman.
-He plays hurling with his local club St Thomas's and has been a member at senior level of the Galway county team since 2011.
+He plays hurling with his local club St Thomas' and has been a member at senior level of the Galway county team since 2011.

 Playing career

 Club

-Regan plays his club hurling with St Thomas's.
+Regan plays his club hurling with St Thomas'.
 He made his senior debut in 2006 while he was still an underage player.

 Inter-county

 Regan first played for Galway at minor level in 2009.
 It was a successful year for the young Tribesmen as they reached the All-Ireland final.
 Kilkenny provided the opposition; however, Galway won by 2-15 to 2-11 giving Regan an All-Ireland Minor Hurling Championship medal.

 The following year Regan joined the county under-21 team.
 Once again Galway reached the All-Ireland final where Tipperary provided the opposition.
 That game ended in a rout as Tipp won by 5-22 to 0-12.

 Regan made his senior championship debut when he came on as a substitute against Clare in an All-Ireland qualifier in 2011.